-IN THE MATTER OF an application by Newfoundland and Labrador Hydro ("Hydro") pursuant to Section 70 of the Act for approval of a rate for Non-Firm Service in Labrador, and other associated matters ("Application").
+IN THE MATTER OF an application by Newfoundland and Labrador Hydro ("Hydro") pursuant to Section 70 of the Act for approval of a rate for Non-Firm Service in Labrador, and other associated matters and for the revision of the Supply Cost Variance Deferral Account definition. ("Application").